wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 ## Conclusion

 !!! success "Congratulations!"
-    Congratulations!
     In this practical session, you learned:

     - how to subscribe to WIS2 Global Broker services using MQTT Explorer
     - the WIS2 topic structure